 I have to admit that I’m not a fan of the gym.
 My occasional gym visit consists of using a cardio machine for 20-30 minutes and then wandering around, maybe using a weight machine or two, but mainly people-watching until an acceptable amount of time has passed for me to leave without raising any eyebrows at the front desk.
 That said, I love working out, and I especially love workout classes.
 I like having dedicated space and time for exercising, an instructor to tell me what to do, and other people around to motivate me.
 I’m willing to try pretty much any workout class, whether it’s barre, yoga (hot or not, on land or on a stand up paddle board), pilates, spin, TRX, HIIT, boot camp, rowing, running, or balancing on an indoor surfboard.

-Since the pandemic, most of my workouts have gone outside in the form of daily running or walking, and I’ve tried various online workouts such as YouTube videos, non-spin Peloton classes, Nike Training Club, and group Zoom HIIT classes.
+Since stay at home orders began in January, most of my workouts have gone outside in the form of daily running or walking, and I’ve tried various online workouts such as YouTube videos, non-spin Peloton classes, Nike Training Club, and group Zoom HIIT classes.
 My experience with online classes has been uneven at best; when classes are on demand, mentally I know I can do them any time, which inevitably turns into later…or never.
 And when your makeshift fitness area is a yoga mat that’s five feet from your couch and 10 feet from your kitchen, it’s challenging to get excited about working out.

 But as the days get shorter and the weather gets colder, the appeal of online workouts has definitely increased.
 As a result, I decided to dust off my yoga mat and give online fitness service Obé a try.